go-vikunja/vikunja/docs/content/doc/setup/config.md

 to <frontend-url>/auth/openid/<auth key>.
 Please make sure to configure the redirect url with your third party auth service accordingy if you're using the default vikunja frontend.
 Take a look at the [default config file](https://kolaente.dev/vikunja/api/src/branch/master/config.yml.sample) for more information about how to configure openid authentication.

 Default: `<empty>`

+---

+## metrics

+Prometheus metrics endpoint

+### enabled

+If set to true, enables a /metrics endpoint for prometheus to collect metrics about Vikunja.

+Default: `false`

+### username

+If set to a non-empty value the /metrics endpoint will require this as a username via basic auth in combination with the password below.

+Default: `<empty>`

+### password

+If set to a non-empty value the /metrics endpoint will require this as a password via basic auth in combination with the username below.

+Default: `<empty>`